 BG: In a way, our iPSCs allow you to pause the manufacturing process.
 We start from a donor to generate and thoroughly characterize iPSCs.
 These cells mark that pause point.
 We then multiply the stocks and distribute them to customers and partners, potentially throughout the world.
 Those partners can then start from that intermediate stage of the process and focus just on differentiation and generating the therapeutic tissue at their facilities.
 They no longer have to bother anymore with creating the starting material.
 This new supply chain catalyzes therapeutic development by offering a sort of ‘short cut’ to developers.

 Lastly, how do you see the field progressing in 5–10 years from now in terms of the use of iPSCs as starting materials?

 BG: I’m certain that iPSCs have a bright future in the 21st Century as the basis for novel cell therapies, from cell replacement therapies to treatments for cancers, to helping many people instead of individual patients.
 The key term here is ‘off-the-shelf’ products.
-Companies like RheinCell Therapeutics will manufacture tissues to be used directly or cryopreserved for ‘off-the-shelf’ use later.
+Companies like RheinCell Therapeutics, now part of Catalent, will manufacture tissues to be used directly or cryopreserved for ‘off-the-shelf’ use later.
 With their enormous potential to differentiate into virtually any cell type, even those for which we currently have not sourced, iPSCs could revolutionize medicine, especially for indications where time for treatment is limited.